 It is different when you are involved in music and go over to wrestling, there is so much difference, I think the last 12 years she has had to learn on the job and I think she has done a good job.
 I can’t say anything bad about her, one thing I’ll say is that I’m not sure she would have made it without the help of Jarrett because she did need someone to help transition here and there and Jeff has a great mind for the business.

-She has learnt a lot during her time at TNA but at the same time she has to make business decisions that she doesn’t necessarily like.
-Lately she has made some very rash business decisions when you are talking about Hogan and AJ but she has to do what is best for the company, if she thinks that is what is best for the company she has to do it.
+She has learned a lot during her time at TNA but at the same time, she has to make business decisions that she doesn’t necessarily like.
+Lately, she has made some very rash business decisions when you are talking about Hogan and AJ but she has to do what is best for the company, if she thinks that is what is best for the company she has to do it.
 Would other people agree, no, but she is doing what is best for her company and you can’t blame her for that.